MicrosoftDocs/defender-docs/defender-for-iot/configure-permissions.md

 ## Access management options

-There are two ways to manage user access to the Microsoft Defender portal:
+There are two ways to manage user access to the Defender portal, depending on the type of tenent you're using.
+Each system has different named permissions that allow access for Defender for IoT.
+The two systems are:

 - [Global Microsoft Entra roles](/entra/identity/role-based-access-control/permissions-reference).
 - [Custom role access](/defender-xdr/custom-roles): Use role-based access control (RBAC) to manage access to specific data, tasks, and capabilities in the Defender portal.

-The permission settings listed in this section apply to the unified RBAC version.
+The instructions and permission settings listed in this article apply to the unified RBAC version.

-### RBAC for version 1 or 2
+### RBAC for version 1 or 2 only

 Depending on your tenant, you might have access to RBAC version 1 or 2 instead of the unified version.
-For more information, see [permissions for RBAC version 1](/defender-endpoint/prepare-deployment), or [permissions for RBAC version 2](/defender-endpoint/user-roles#permission-options).
+Assign RBAC permissions and roles, based on the [summary table](#summary-of-roles-and-permissions-for-all-defender-for-iot-features), to give users access to general Defender for IoT features.
+However, follow the instructions listed here [for RBAC version 1](/defender-endpoint/prepare-deployment), or here [for RBAC version 2](/defender-endpoint/user-roles#permission-options).

 If you're using the Defender portal for the first time, you need to set up all of your roles and permissions.
 For more information, see [manage portal access using role-based access control](/defender-xdr/manage-rbac).